WELDING BODY PANELS WITH FLUX CORE

 This lets you start with Flux and add gas for MIG or TIG later.

 Eastwood Co makes a great low cost Flux Core welder that can MIG weld with a future purchase of a gas regulator, hose, appropriate MIG wire, and gas tank.
 It’s the Eastwood MIG 90 Flux Core Welder.
 It also comes with a 2lb spool of 0.030” Flux core wire included.

 We have the Eastwood MP140i which can do Flux, MIG, TIG or Stick welding.
-Here’s a comparison chart with a few different options:
+Here’s a comparison chart with all the different Eastwood welders currently available:

 WELDER COMPARISIONS